ProjectGinsberg/SDK/README.md

     GAPI.Instance().PostActivity(timeStart, timeEnd, distance, calories, stepCount, timeStamp);
     ```

 ###Delete Data

 The final common method is Delete for deleting a single identified record of users data from the system as done via single calls to the SDK.
 If logged in and successful, the system will send back confirmation to the `Comment` method.
 If a fault occurs, then a call to `CommentError` will be made.

-The calls to delete the required data all have a single parameter of the Int ID value of the required record to delete and are as follows:
+The calls to delete the required data all have a single parameter of the Int ID value of the required record to delete and are [listed here](deletes.md) with the following as an example:
 * **Activity -** Delete a particular record of users activity.

     ```obj-c